 5. In Remembrance - Remember the KDA in your will, living trust or memorial request.

 6. Donate Your Time or Services - Get involved with the Kennedy's Disease Association.
-For more information, contact the KDA at Contact the KDA.
+For more information, contact the KDA.

 Does the KDA need volunteers?

 A: Since the KDA is an ‘all volunteer’ organization, we are always looking for volunteers for our committees such as Fundraising and Support Groups.
 If you are interested in volunteering, please contact the KDA using one of the methods listed below.
 Any service you can provide will be much appreciated.

 A: You can call, mail, or email the KDA: